 How can a criminal defense attorney help?

 Criminal defense attorneys at Missouri Legal can help you understand the situation that you are in and may be able to help you receive a less severe punishment.
 A minor in possession of alcohol in Missouri is a serious charge that could change your life.
 Criminal defense attorneys will understand the law in the state of Missouri concerning alcohol and minors.
-Also, they will know how the law is applied in a court setting.
+They will also know how the law is applied in a court setting.
 They will most likely know the judge and opposing counsel.
 Having counsel that knows these things may allow you to receive a lesser penalty.

 For more information Contact Missouri Legal.